cristiancmello/greeting-service-grpc/README.md

 # Greeting Service gRPC

 An example with Interface Proto, Server and Client using Java 11, Maven and Spring Boot.
+You need an example with Interface Proto as external project and package?
+You will have an excellent day with me 🤗.

 ## Build and Installing Interface Protobuffers into your M2 folder